-CRC's Primary Critical Path as reflected in their December 2018 schedule update runs through dynamic testing in the Airport and East segments, including (alleged) additional safe braking testing, followed by Systems Performance Demonstration.
-MWAA did "Not Accept" this schedule update representing 248 days delay to the Project completion.
-The reasons for rejection of the December 2018 schedule update include: 1) SSCD exceeds the contractual date by 248 days; 2)Incorporation of additional safe braking tests significantly extended the forecasted SSCD; 3) A technical solution for the cross-level track issue has not been agreed upon; 4) Schedule performance continues to lag behind schedule forecasts; 5) Schedule is missing activities to identify some of the rework, repairs and removal of defective work in key areas; 6) Failure to provide accurate forecast dates based on actual production rates, progress and availability of resources, as well as activities riding and dragging the data date; and 7) Chronic schedule, narrative and cost issues.
+CRC's Primary Critical Path as reflected in their February 2019 schedule update runs through modifications to the Wiehle Station for the Phase 1 tie-in and dynamic testing in the east segments, MWAA did "Not Accept" this schedule update representing 185 days delay to the Project completion.
+MWAA gave the following reasons for rejection of the February 2019 schedule update include: 1) SSCD exceeds the contractual date by 185 days; 2)Incorporation of additional safe braking tests is yet to be added to the schedule in order to accurately forecast its schedule impact; the schedule impact; 3) A technical solution for the cross-level track issue has not been agreed upon; 4) Schedule performance continues to lag behind schedule forecasts; 5) Schedule is missing activities to identify some of the rework, repairs and removal of defective work in key areas; 6) Failure to provide accurate forecast dates based on actual production rates, progress and availability of resources, as well as activities riding and dragging the data date; and 7) Continuing schedule, narrative and cost issues.